-INFORMATION COLLECTION FOR LINEAR PROGRAMS WITH UNCERTAIN OBJECTIVE COEFFICIENTS
+INFORMATION COLLECTION FOR LINEAR PROGRAMS WITH UNCERTAIN OBJECTIVE COEFFICIENTS\

-ILYA O. RYZHOV[†] AND WARREN B. POWELL[‡]
+ILYA O. RYZHOV AND WARREN B. POWELL

 Abstract.
-Consider a linear program (LP) with uncertain objective coefficients, for which we have a Bayesian prior.
+Consider a linear program with uncertain objective coefficients, for which we have a Bayesian prior.
 We can collect information to improve our understanding of these coefficients, but this may be expensive, giving us a separate problem of optimizing the collection of information to improve the quality of the solution relative to the true cost coefficients.
-We formulate this information collection problem for LPs for the first time and derive a knowledge gradient policy which finds the marginal value of each measurement by solving a sequence of LPs.
-We prove that this policy is asymptotically optimal and demonstrate its performance on a network flow problem.
+We formulate this information collection problem for linear programs for the first time, and derive a knowledge gradient policy which finds the marginal value of each measurement by solving a sequence of LPs.
+We prove that this policy is asymptotically optimal, and demonstrate its performance on a network flow problem.

-Key words. optimal learning, stochastic optimization, sequential learning, stochastic programming
+Key words. optimal learning, stochastic linear programming, ranking and selection, knowledge gradient